adobe/franklin-sidekick-library/README.md

 The `url` property of the plugin configuration is what tells the sidekick where to load the plugin from.
 In the example above we are telling the sidekick to load the library plugin from `hlx.live` and configuring it using URL parameters.

-Change the `PATH_TO_LIBRARY_JSON` to point to the `library` workbook created above.
+Change the `URL_TO_LIBRARY_JSON` to point to the `library` workbook created above.
 For example, assuming your library is at `https://main--repo1--company.hlx.live/tools/sidekick/library.json` you would set the `url` of the library plugin to `https://hlx.live/tools/sidekick/library?base=https://main--repo1--company.hlx.live/tools/sidekick/library.json`

 ### Supported configuration parameters
 | Parameter Name | Value                                     | Description                                                                                                                     | Required |